dolphinotaku/AngularJS-HKID-check-digit-validation/README.md

 Let try on the [demo page](http://keithbox.github.io/AngularJS-HKID-check-digit-validation/hkid-check.html)

 Usage
-- Paste the HKID to the textarea
+- Paste the HKID to the textarea, concatenate with enter
 - The validation result will come out

 ## Features